 The influence of Moroccan style is clear in the T-drop - an unusual an exotic, recurring tear-drop pattern.

-Claybrook hasn’t even officially launched yet but we’re already super excited about the debut tile collection from the new kid on the block.
-Due to go live this March, expect virtually any shape you can think of – from super skinny herringbone tiles to tiny hexagons, the more ornamental quatrefoil and even circular mosaics.
+Claybrook has just launched and we couldn't be any more excited about the debut tile collection from the new kid on the block.
+Expect virtually any shape you can think of - from super skinny herringbone tiles to tiny hexagons, the more ornamental quatrefoil and even circular mosaics.

 With subtle blue and grey veining, the variety of shading creates a crisp, cool feel.
 We particularly love the more complex ornamental quatrefoil shape, which promises to lend bathrooms a more exotic, opulent look.